Brain-Dump-IIIT/Off-Topic-Bot/README.md

 # Off-Topic-Bot
-A bot that figures out whether discord chat data
+A bot that figures out whether discord chat data is spam or not